A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network

 \subsection{Organization and notation}

 \textit{Organization:} The rest of the paper is organized as follows.
 The system model of the proposed RIS-aided cell-free network and corresponding \ac{wsr} maximization problem formulation of joint precoding design are discussed in Section \ref{sec:sys}.
-The joint precoding framework to solve the formulated problem is proposed in Section \ref{sec:Alg}.
-Numerical simulation results are provided in Section \ref{sec:NSR} to validate the performance of the proposed joint precoding framework for the RIS-aided cell-free network.
+The joint precoding framework to solve the formulated problem is proposed in Section \ref{sec:Alg}, and the two-timescale extension of the framework is proposed in Section \ref{sec:Ex}.
+More framework supplements including convergence and complexity analysis are given in Section \ref{sec:FS}.
+Simulation results are provided in Section \ref{sec:NSR} to validate the performance of the proposed RIS-aided cell-free network.
 Finally, in Section \ref{sec:con}, conclusions are drawn and future works are discussed.